-I mentioned a little while ago how a Canadian episcopal bishop named Michael Bird, fervent in promoting non-Christian causes such as homosexuality in his unfortunate church, zealous in suing his congregations for daring to disapprove, seizing their property and closing the doors, is now suing a blogger who dared to criticise and satirise him, the Anglican Samizdat blog.
+I mentioned a little while ago how a Canadian episcopal bishop named Michael Bird is now suing a blogger who dared to criticise and satirise him, the Anglican Samizdat blog.
+Bird has been fervent in promoting non-Christian causes such as homosexuality in his unfortunate church.
+He has also been zealous in suing his congregations for daring to disapprove, seizing their property and closing the doors.
 Few will endorse attempts by bishops to silence bloggers.
 Sadly we live in an era when bishops endorse vice and harass virtue.
+Not that this kind of thing is actually unknown to history.

 This evening I was browsing Anthony Grafton’s Forgers and Critics, and found mention of a work by Erasmus, Julius Excluded From Heaven.
-An English translation is online here.
+An English translation is online here (archived here).
+It is a satire on Pope Julius II.

 Pope Julius II was not a respectable person.
 He was the kind of self-serving scoundrel who ignores the interests of the church he heads, instead concentrating on increasing his own wealth and power.
 Such ‘Popes’ were the direct cause of the Reformation.